Pomerania in the Early Middle Ages: Scandinavian settlements and emporia

 Scandinavian arrowheads from the 8th and 9th centuries were found between the coast and the lake chains in the Mecklenburgian and Pomeranian hinterlands, pointing at periods of warfare between the Scandinavians and Slavs.

 Jomsvikings

 Jomsborg (Jomsburg) was the name given by several medieval Scandinavian sources to a stronghold on the Pomeranian coast.
 It was set up by Danish king Harald Bluetooth and Styrbjörn in the course of Harald's internal struggles with his son, Sweyn Forkbeard, in the 970s or 980s, and housed a garrison of soldiers known as Jomsvikings.
-Jomsborg is believed today to be identical with Vineta, Jumne and Wollin.
+Jomsborg is believed today to be identical with Vineta, Jumne and Wolin.
 Harald is reported to have died in Jomsborg after he was wounded trying to regain his power with a Jomsviking and Norman fleet.
 Sweyn was captured by the Jomsvikings and held hostage in Jomsborg, until a peace was negotiated and Sweyn as well as Harald's body were sent back to Denmark.